 Gedas Adomavicius is a professor in the Department of Information and Decision Sciences at the Carlson School of Management, University of Minnesota, where he also holds the Larson Endowed Chair for Excellence in Business Education.
 He received his PhD degree in computer science from New York University.
 His general research interests revolve around computational techniques for aiding decisio

-Dr. Xuan Bi is an Assistant Professor of Information and Decision Sciences in the Carlson School of Management at the University of Minnesota.
+Dr. Xuan Bi is an Assistant Professor of Information and Decision Sciences at the Carlson School of Management at the University of Minnesota.
 His general research goal is to design data-driven solutions and provide decision support to benefit organizations and individuals.
 Dr.

 Shawn Curley is a professor in the Information and Decision Sciences Department.
 He joined the Carlson School in September 1986 after completing an MA in mathematics and a PhD in psychology from the University of Michigan, Ann Arbor.
 His research interests are in individual decision-making -- how decisions are made and how they can be aided.

 Dr. Ganju is an assistant professor in the department of Information and Decision Sciences at the University of Minnesota.
 His research examines the impact of the adoption of Health IT systems.
 His research has examined how these systems can reduce racial bias in the delivery of healthcare, allow hospitals to increase their reimbursement, and its impact on physician retention.

 Alok Gupta, currently, serves as Senior Associate Dean of Faculty, Research and Administration at

 Dr. De Liu is a Xian Dong Eric Jing Professor of Information and Decision Sciences at the Carlson School of Management, University of Minnesota.
 He received his Ph.D. from the University of Texas at Austin, and his Master's and Bachelor's degrees from Tsinghua University.